pecknigel/learning-resources/for-educators.md

 ...

 More on the way.
-November, 2024.
+Currently writing in November, 2024.